 International students who successfully complete courses in English as a Second Language (ESL) are considered to have completed Academic Foundations writing and reading courses.
 Additional foundations writing and reading courses are not required.

 The Writing Center in Room 235 of the Main Building (Clifton Campus) offers instructional support at no charge to any Cincinnati State student whose coursework includes written assignments.
-Tutors are qualified, experienced writing instructors.
-Tutors are available by appointment, on a walk-in basis, or online to provide guidance to students in all facets of the writing process.
+Staff members are qualified, experienced writing instructors who provide guidance to students in all facets of the writing process.
+Writing Center assistance is available by appointment and on a walk-in basis.

 Academic advising assists students in reaching their academic and career goals at Cincinnati State.
 Program chairs, academic advisors, other faculty members, and some staff members are assigned to guide students through activities such as: